cloudfoundry-attic/cf-docs/source/docs/running/architecture/terms.html.md

 ## <a id='resource pool'></a>resource pool ##

-> In a BOSH manifest, a resource pool defines the characteristics of a pool of VMs to be created, to which one or more [jobs](#job)can be assigned.
+> In a BOSH manifest, a resource pool defines the characteristics of a pool of VMs to be created, to which one or more [jobs](#job) can be assigned.
 The attributes defined for a resource pool include the number of VMs to create and the stemcell from which to create them; the number of CPUs and the amount of RAM and disk space to configure for each VM, and so on.
 <br><br>

 > Refer to [Cloud Foundry Example Manifest](../../running/deploying-cf/vsphere/cloud-foundry-example-manifest.html) to see resource pool definitions, and how each job in the manifest is assigned to a resource pool.